 Discs and LPs

 There are many organizers out there for all kinds of discs.
 You can purchase a tower dedicated to holding these items.
-If jewel cases are taking too much room, consider purchasing a zippered case that can hold tons of discs and it’s portable.
+If jewel cases are taking up too much room, consider purchasing a zippered case that can hold tons of discs and it’s portable.

 If you have an LP collection, make sure to store them upright.
 Crates are great for making sure your collection does not get warped.